 "They have been really great and made this transition as smooth as possible," he said.

 If the agreement is approved by the judge in U.S. Bankruptcy Court, BMC could open a satellite emergency center at the North Adams facility by mid-May.
 After the purchase agreement is finalized -- and a mandatory waiting period -- BMC could own the facility by July.
-It has not detailed what it hopes to do with the rest of the building.

 Al Bashevkin, executive director of the Northern Berkshire Community Coalition, whose mission is to improve the quality of life for people in North County, said Thursday's announcement bodes well for a number of reasons.